-When you’re walking your dog through a field, skipping rocks near a riverbank or even just in your yard and suddenly feel an itching sensation, it could be because of chiggers, which are also sometimes called grass mites.
-Within hours of being bitten, you will probably feel an intense itching sensation around the affected area.
+When you’re walking your dog through a field or just in your yard and suddenly feel an itching sensation, it could be because of chiggers, which are also sometimes called grass mites.
+Within hours of being bitten, you can feel an intense itching sensation around the affected area.
 One thing that might be stopping you from scratching is the question that you can’t get out of your head: do chigger bites spread?

 If you’ve spent enough time outside in warmer parts of the country, you’ve probably already fallen victim to chigger bites.
-These microscopic pests, which are red, orange, yellow and straw-colored, latch onto passing people and animals.
-The chigger larvae are what actually attach to your clothing and skin.
+These microscopic pests, which are red, orange, yellow or straw-colored, latch onto passing people and animals.
+The chigger larvae, with six legs, are what actually attach to your clothing and skin.
 Once these creatures become adults, they are referred to as mites.
+They also gain another set of legs.

 When you pass through an area with chiggers, you could have a few that hitch a ride on your body.
-Once a chigger falls off, you will see reddish bumps and you may notice a bright red dot in the middle.
-Once the larvae find your skin, they make a tiny hole using their jaws.
+Once a chigger falls off, you will see reddish bumps.
+You may notice a bright red dot in the middle.
+Once the larvae find your skin, they form a protein-feeding tube.
 The chigger larvae will then inject you with saliva, which liquefies your cells, turning it into food.

-The red dot you see is what’s left of the hole the chigger made in your skin.
+The red dot you see is what’s left of the protein feeding tube the chigger left in your skin.
 These bites often appear in clusters, mostly at or below your waist and often near the tops of your socks or around your waistband.
-Chiggers can feed for a few days at one spot, and since they are so small, we may not notice them.
+Chiggers can feed for a few days at one spot.
+Since they are so small, we may not notice them.

-Chigger bites can also bug our dogs and cats.
-If your pet seems to be scratching more than normal, look for chiggers in your pet’s ears which resemble paprika because of the reddish color of these creatures.
+Chigger bites can also bug our dogs and cats and could cause your pet to be scratching more than normal.
 A veterinarian may recommend a series of pyrethrin-based baths or topical or injectable treatments to remove the chiggers from your pet’s fur and to relieve itching.
+Contact a pest control professional to treat these pests.

 Can Chiggers Infest Your Home?

-As we already mentioned, chiggers are the larvae of harvest mites, which are tiny arachnids that live in on the surface or just under the surface of the soil.
-These nasty little pests do not infest your home as some pests, including bed bugs, can.
+As we already mentioned, chiggers can be found on animals with fur or can live on the surface or just under the surface of the soil.
+These nasty little pests do not infest your home like some pests, including bed bugs, can.
 When chiggers lay their eggs, it’s usually in one spot, which is why you can have a whole cluster of bites in one outing.
 Each bite is from one chigger, and because multiple larvae can be on you at one time, you can go on a hike or camping with friends and get what seems like 100 chigger bites, while your friend has none.
 The eggs are typically laid on plant tips and other vegetation, where they can then attach to a host.
 Each female can lay up to 15 eggs each day.

-Chigger larvae exhibit a questing response, which means that they will stand with their front legs outstretched so they can grab a person or animal.
+Chigger larvae exhibit a questing response, which means that they will stand with their front legs outstretched.
+This way, they can grab a person or animal.
 That response is triggered by movement, light sensitivity, temperature sensitivity and touch through signals sent by their hair-like sensory organs.
 Chiggers are active from spring through fall and prefer temperatures in the 70s and 80s.
 Typically, summers are when you are most likely to fall victim to a chigger bite.
 Once it freezes, the outdoors become chigger-free.

 A chigger prefers damp vegetation in partial sun.
 You can usually find chiggers in fields and near creek or river beds.
 However, they can hitch a ride into your home on your clothing or your pets.